Akshay-Hegde/capp-cache/README.md

 #### What's the deal with the name?
 This library was developed in [Capriza](https://capriza.github.io/) to replace App Cache.
 Capriza+AppCache = CappCache.
 Clever, huh? :)

+#### You say tiny library.
+How tiny?
+Less than 2KB gzipped and minifed.

 #### Who designed the amazing Cupcake logo?
 [Nadav](https://github.com/fujifish).
 Thanks!